Marthym/juery/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [maven](https://maven.apache.org/) to install juery.

 ```xml
 <dependency>